basvdlinden/MemoryFrame/Readme.md

 How:

-* Create a YS-Image type for transparently supporting all types of arrays.
+* Use image interfaces which transparently supporting all types of arrays.
 (Managed; Unmanaged; Jagged; Continuous; Padded; Sliced; Pooled)
 * Support consuming existing pooled memory instances via `IMemoryOwned<T>` type.
 * Create a reusable buffer stream gRPC library
   * Leases a pooled continuous array.
   * Bytes in the array are transferred in a stream of slices, for optimal usage of resources and minimal latency.
 * Rows in the array are padded, in order to make all pixels part of a vector (SIMD) operation.
 This enables algorithms to be more maintainable and be more performant.
 There is no need for a non-vectorized copy of the algorithm, that needs to deal with the pixels at the end.
-* The pooled array is owned by a `IOwnedImageMemory`, until it is disposed.
+* The pooled array is owned by a `IOwnedImageMemory<T>`, until it is disposed.
 The dispose will return the array to the pool.
 * Provide 1-dimentional and 2-dimantional views on images.
   * Only 2-dimentional is possible in case of Jagged array.
 * Provide slicing of images, where original sources are encapsulated and represented as `Memory<T>`.